skypjack/entt/docs/md/core.md

 constexpr auto str = L"text"_hws;
 ```

-Note that the hash type of the `hashed_wstring` is the same of its counterpart.
+The hash type of `hashed_wstring` is the same as its counterpart.

 ## Conflicts

-The hashed string class uses internally FNV-1a to compute the numeric
+The hashed string class uses FNV-1a internally to hash strings.
+Because of the
-counterpart of a string.
-Because of the _pigeonhole principle_, conflicts are
+_pigeonhole principle_, conflicts are possible.
-possible.
 This is a fact.<br/>
 There is no silver bullet to solve the problem of conflicts when dealing with
 hashing functions.
-In this case, the best solution seemed to be to give up.
+In this case, the best solution is likely to give up.
+That's
-That's all.<br/>
+all.<br/>
 After all, human-readable unique identifiers aren't something strictly defined
 and over which users have not the control.
 Choosing a slightly different
 identifier is probably the best solution to make the conflict disappear in this